wenzelm/slidr-sloppr/README.md

 - Cluster1:Cluster2 >= d with inferred SL types
 - Cluster2:Cluster1 >= d with inferred SL types

-If at least two SLs are supplied and two SL-types exist, the SL2:SL1 read ratio can be relaxed to allow a proportion of SL1-type reads at downstream operonic genes.
-Many organisms with SL2-type SL specialisation do allow some degree of SL1-type *trans*-splicing at operonic genes, so it is worthwhile to tune this option based on the genome-wide distribution of SL2:SL1 ratios.
+Many organisms with SL2-type SL specialisation do allow some degree of SL1-type *trans*-splicing at downstream operonic genes, so it is worthwhile to relax this option (e.g., `-d 2`)and tune it based on the genome-wide distribution of SL2:SL1 ratios.

+<a name="upstreambias"></a>
 `-u`
 Enforce the same SL2-type bias at upstream operonic genes as at downstream operonic genes.
-The default behaviour is to require an upstream operonic gene to have SL1-type bias or not to be SL *trans*-spliced at all.
-Enforcing SL2-type bias at upstream genes is useful for extracting strictly SL2-*trans*-spliced operons.
+By default, SLOPPR requires the upstream gene of an operon to have SL1-type bias or not to be SL *trans*-spliced at all.
+If no such gene is available, SLOPPR designates the first downstream gene as an ad-hoc upstream gene; operons with an "adhoc" upstream gene are flagged as provisional in the output because they violate the assumptions.
+The `-u` option results in a much stricter set of operons where all genes have SL2-bias.

 `-i <num>`
 Maximum intercistronic distance in predicted operons (default: infinity; x = infer).
 By default, SLOPPR predicts operonic genes solely based on SL2-bias and ignores intercistronic distances.
 This may mean that some operonic genes have unrealistically large intercistronic distances.
 Such false predictions can be avoided by supplying a fixed cutoff (for example, `-i 100`) or using automatic inference of the most likely cutoff (`-i x`) given the distribution of intercistronic distances among the initial set of operonic genes.
-Filtering by intercistronic distance is particularly important in organisms where no SL specialisation exists; in these situations one must tease apart operonic from monocistronic SL-receiving genes by exploring intercistronic distance distributions among genes.
+Filtering by intercistronic distance is particularly important in organisms where no SL specialisation exists; in these situations one must tease apart operonic from monocistronic SL-receiving genes by exploring intercistronic distance distributions among SL *trans*-spliced genes.

 `-x <path>`
 Reference operon annotations (GFF/GTF).
 If supplied, SLOPPR will examine predicted operons for overlap with these reference operons.
 Note that the GFF/GTF must contain only a single record per operon that spans all operonic genes.
 Do not include "gene" entries for individual operonic genes.
+This is a convenience option that is not designed to replace thorough synteny analysis.

 <a name="slopproutput"></a>
 #### Output files: